act-rules/act-rules.github.io/pages/glossary/included-in-the-accessibility-tree.md

 <span aria-hidden="true">ACT rules</span>
 ```

-This `span` is positioned off screen, hence is not [visible](#visible), but is nonetheless encluded in the accessibility tree.
+This `span` is positioned off screen, hence is not [visible](#visible), but is nonetheless included in the accessibility tree.

 ```html
 <span style="position: absolute; top:-9999em">ACT rules</span>